 - Genesis 3:8-10

 Shame and guilt produce fear.
-Fear because a feature of man's conscience (where his will operates) is that man intuitively knows that sin equals punishment.
-God said that disobedience brings death and that knowledge is part of man's psyche (Romans 1:28-32).
+Fear because a feature of man's conscience (where his will operates) is that man intuitively knows that sin begets punishment.
+God declares that disobedience brings death and knowledge of this primal spiritual law is part of man's psyche (Romans 1:28-32).

-The normal fellowship between Adam and God did not include sin.
-Adam knows God's will concerning sin and, consequently, is afraid of the judgment he knows will come.
-He was not afraid because of his physical nakedness; he was afraid because his nakedness now reminded him of sin and sin reminded him of death.
+The normal fellowship between Adam and God could not abide sin.
+Adam knew God's will concerning sin and, consequently, was afraid of the judgment he knew would come.
+He was not afraid because of his physical nakedness; he was afraid because his nakedness now reminded him of sin and its consequence: death.

 4. More sin

 11And He said, "Who told you that you were naked?
 Have you eaten from the tree of which I commanded you not to eat?"
 12The man said, "The woman whom You gave to be with me, she gave me from the tree, and I ate."
 13Then the LORD God said to the woman, "What is this you have done?"
 And the woman said, "The serpent deceived me, and I ate."

 - Genesis 3:11-13

 It does not take long for sin to multiply.
 Adam immediately begins to show signs of his moral deterioration.
 When asked about the tree, instead of confessing and asking for forgiveness, Adam does two things: he blames his wife and then he blames God.
 Instead of praising God for His goodness, he now blames Him for his troubles!